SFerguson90/APlaceForUsAPI/README.md

 #### Logging in and receiving a JSON Web Token

-By passing email and password as keys with their respective values to the /tokens endpoint, a user is given a Bearer, with which they can log in.
+By passing email and password as keys with their respective values to the /tokens endpoint, a user is given a Bearer access token, with which they can log in.

 ![LoginSuccess](/testPictures/accountLogInSuccess.jpg "Logging in")

-#### Post your dog
+#### Post your dog!

 Once an account is created and the user has logged in, they may share their dog's information!